1. Suitable for science graduates and medical graduates with an interest in molecular medicine including molecular oncology and cancer biology

 - be a firm foundation for NHS clinical scientists and biomedical staff in pathology to complete higher research training

-- For histopathologists in training, this course will be an excellent opportunity to learn in-depth about molecular pathology, currently included in the Royal College of Pathologists, UK, curriculum and examined in the Year 1 OSPE and FRCPath exams
+- For histopathologists in training, this course will be an excellent opportunity to learn about molecular pathology at a depth which will easily cover the examination requirements of the Royal College of Pathologists (both Year 1 OSPE and final FRCPath exams)

-- Medical staff from allied disciplines, such as oncology and clinical genetics who wish to add on in-depth experience of molecular diagnostics to incorporate into patient care, will also benefit from this course
+- Medical staff from allied disciplines, such as oncology and clinical genetics this course will provide in-depth experience and understanding of molecular diagnostics to incorporate into patient care

 3. Research project in world-leading laboratories